-In general, tables are best used when readers need to be able to compare exact numbers, while graphs should be used to show patterns of change or trends, or as an alternative to large tables.
+In general, Tables are best used when readers need to be able to compare exact numbers, while graphs should be used to show patterns of change or trends-or as an alternative to large Tables.

-Authors should plan their tables and figures to fit either one journal column (8.5 cm) or the full width of the printed page (18 cm).
+Authors should plan their Tables and Figures to fit either one journal column (8.5 cm), 1.5 columns (12.5 cm), or the full width of the printed page (18 cm).

 In the rare situation where an accepted manuscript contains a Table or Figure that has been published elsewhere, the original source must be acknowledged in the caption and the Corresponding Author must provide written permission from the copyright holder to reproduce the material.
-Such permission is required irrespective of authorship or publisher unless the document is in the public domain.
+Such permission is required irrespective of authorship or publisher, unless the document is in the public domain a.
+Tables

-Although there is no page charge for articles, a charge will be made for Tables or Figures in excess of the numbers specified under Submission of Manuscripts or totaling more than 20% of the area of the article in print.
-Upon payment of the required fees, such material may appear in print or solely in the electronic edition of the journal at the discretion of the editor.
+Although there is no page charge for articles, a charge will be assessed for Tables or Figures in excess of the numbers previously (see SUBMISSION OF MANUSCRIPTS above) or totaling more than 20% of the area of the article in print.
+Upon payment of the required fees, such material may appear in print or solely in the electronic edition of the journal at the discretion of the Editor.